KBY-TECH/SpringBasic_MVC2/README.txt

 -Using inteface extends JPA.
 -Using Model Object.
+-Refactoring
--Refactoring <How to improve the internal structure without changing the external behavior>
+=><How to improve the internal structure without changing the external behavior>
   +static/template
   +static >> css,javascripts,navbar ...
   +templates were Separated by controller function